 Keep in mind that you’ll need a few different tools.
-Depending how large your team and subscriber list is you may require things like a product management software, a CRM platform, a task manager and, of course, an collaboration tool like Google Docs.
+Depending on how large your team and subscriber list is you may require things like product management software, a CRM platform, a task manager and, of course, a collaboration tool like Google Docs.

 Now it’s time to figure out how your digital magazine will look.
 This means on an aesthetic level, as well as what types of content you’ll publish and what recurring sections you’ll have in each issue.

 We’ve already touched on the importance of design, but the work isn’t done once you have an eye-catching cover—it has to look great throughout.
 You’ll need to blend your fantastic articles with gorgeous visuals, and give readers an experience that’s both a) beautiful and b) readable.

 You’ll also need to define what types of content you’re going to fill those pages with, as well as where it will be placed within each issue.
 For example, it’s common to have a letter from the editor and correspondence before getting into the main content.

 To get ideas, look at notable publications from any industry.
 Take a read through and look at how they organize their content.
 How long are their articles?
 What’s the tone and point of view of the articles?
 Is there a theme?

 There’s always room for innovation.
 If you think there’s a better way to do things, go for it.
 You can always make changes in the next issue if things don’t quite work.